by Patrick Hamilton

 it could be that works that have already fallen into the public domain in Canada

-could be re-included in copyright protection.
+will be re-included in copyright protection.

 Patrick Hamilton's classic thriller (Gaslight in the U.K.; Angel Street in the U.S.) started classic thrillers -- everyone else owes him a debt.